-Members of the Executive Board, Supervisory Board and key function holders are offered pension arrangements and retirement benefits in conformity with the standard Aegon Nederland arrangement.
+Members of the Statutory Management Board, Supervisory Board and key function holders are offered pension arrangements and retirement benefits in conformity with the standard Aegon Nederland arrangement.
 Pension arrangements do not include discretionary elements.

-Aegon Spaarkas does not grant Executive Board members and Supervisory Board members personal loans, guarantees or other such arrangements, unless in the normal course of business and on terms applicable to all employees, and only with the approval of Aegon Nederland's Supervisory Board.
+Aegon Spaarkas does not grant Statutory Management Board members and Supervisory Board members personal loans, quarantees or other such arrangements, unless in the normal course of business and on terms applicable to all employees, and only with the approval of Aegon Nederland's Supervisory Board.